Occupation of Alcatraz: Background

-The United Council of the Bay Area Indian community initially considered writing a proposal and filing an application for the use of Alcatraz by Sioux people under the conditions of their treaty.
+The United Council of the Bay Area Indian community initially considered writing a proposal and filing an application for the use of Alcatraz by the Lakota people under the conditions of their treaty.
 Plans were drawn up for using the buildings on Alcatraz as a cultural center.
 Conversations about handing Alcatraz over to developers for commercial development created concern about the future availability of the island.
 A desire for more immediate action to claim space for the local Indian community was finally spurred by the loss of the San Francisco Indian Center to fire on October 10, 1969.
-The loss of the San Francisco Indian Center spurred action among indigenous peoples because of the importance it held within their community.
+The loss of the San Francisco Indian Center spurred action among Indigenous peoples because of the importance it held within their community.
 The center provided Native Americans with jobs, health care, aid in legal affairs, and social opportunities.
-This detrimental loss happening on top of the Indians' already growing tension with the U.S. government prompted strategies for obtaining Alcatraz for use by the local Indian community shifted from formal applications to more immediate takeover.
+This detrimental loss, happening on top of the Indians' already growing tension with the U.S. government, prompted strategies for obtaining Alcatraz for use by the local Indian community shifted from formal applications to more immediate takeover.

-In 1969, Adam Nordwall planned a symbolic boat ride for November 9th, during the daylight hours, to ride around Alcatraz to gain the attention of local news outlets.
-University student leaders Mohawk Richard Oakes and Shoshone-Bannock LaNada Means, head of the Native American Student Organization at the University of California, Berkeley, with a larger group of student activists joined Nordwall.
-A group of five boats was organized to take approximately 75 indigenous peoples over to the island, but none of the boats showed up.
+In 1969, Adam Nordwall (Adam Fortunate Eagle, Red Lake Chippewa) planned a symbolic boat ride for November 9, during the daylight hours, to ride around Alcatraz to gain the attention of local news outlets.
+University student leaders Richard Oakes (St. Regis Mohawk) and LaNada Means (Fort Hall Shoshone-Bannock), head of the Native American Student Organization at the University of California–Berkeley, with a larger group of student activists joined Nordwall.
+A group of five boats was organized to take approximately 75 Indigenous peoples over to the island, but none of the boats showed up.
 Adam Fortunate Eagle convinced Ronald Craig, the owner of the Monte Cristo, a three-masted yacht, to pass by the island when their own boats did not arrive.
-Oakes, Jim Vaughn (Cherokee), Joe Bill (Eskimo), Ross Harden (Ho-Chunk) and Jerry Hatch jumped overboard, attempting to swim to shore, and claim the island by right of discovery.
+Oakes, Jim Vaughn (Cherokee), Joe Bill (Hooper Bay Yup'ik), Ross Harden (Ho-Chunk) and Jerry Hatch jumped overboard, attempting to swim to shore, and claim the island by right of discovery.